Bill Janklow: Legal career

 Janklow went on to earn a J.D. at the University of South Dakota School of Law in 1966.
-He then worked as Legal Services lawyer for six years on the Rosebud Indian Reservation, advancing to direct the program there.
+He worked as Legal Services lawyer for six years on the Rosebud Indian Reservation, advancing to direct the program there.

 In 1973, he was appointed chief prosecutor and chief of litigation in the South Dakota Attorney General's Office, where he "quickly earned a reputation as a top trial lawyer".